changjongkim/sc_rebuttal/new_rebuttal.md

 - CachedAttention is a single-node hierarchical KV cache for multi-turn conversations, with no cross-node sharing or global deduplication.
 - IMPRESS loads important prefix KV across a single node's GPU, CPU, and local SSD, with no cross-node sharing or global deduplication.

-CASCADE alone coordinates a tiered HBM to DRAM to parallel file system hierarchy with zero-copy RDMA, global deduplication, and semantic eviction without a central coordinator, on batch-scheduled HPC.
+CASCADE alone coordinates a tiered HBM to DRAM to PFS hierarchy with zero-copy RDMA, global deduplication, and semantic eviction without a central coordinator, on batch-scheduled HPC.
 It cuts the cache footprint by 93 to 94 percent and keeps retrieval latency flat where the storage baselines degrade.

 ## C. Workload generality